159. The Principles of Seeking to Be Perfected

 from “Promises to Those Who Have Been Perfected” in The Word Appears in the Flesh

 When people step onto the path of perfection, their old disposition can be changed.
 Further, their lives keep growing and they gradually enter more deeply into the truth.
-They are able to loathe the world and loathe all those who do not seek after the truth.
+They are able to loathe the world and loathe all those who do not pursue the truth.
 They especially loathe themselves, but more than that, they clearly know themselves.
-They are willing to live by the truth and they make it their goal to seek after the truth.
+They are willing to live by the truth and they make it their goal to pursue the truth.
 They are unwilling to live within the thoughts generated by their own brains, and they feel loathing for man’s self-rightness, haughtiness, and self-conceit.
 They speak with a strong sense of propriety, handle things with discernment, are possessed of wisdom, and are loyally obedient to God.
 If they experience an instance of chastisement and judgment, not only do they not become passive or weak, but they are grateful for it.
 They cannot do without God’s chastisement and judgment; they can receive His protection through it.
 They do not pursue a faith of peace and joy and of seeking bread to satisfy hunger.
 Neither do they go after temporary fleshly enjoyments.
 This is what the perfected have.

 from “The Inside Truth of the Conquering Work (4)” in The Word Appears in the Flesh